 The final sestet begins with a marked change in the format of the speaker’s words.
 This is known as a volta, or turn.
 Now, rather than describing how her feelings are a constant in her life, the speaker goes over all the places she fears returning to.
 The fear she experiences is a result of the previous octave worth of lines.

 It is due to his “memory” that she is unable to go to “a hundred places.”
 These particular locations are so full of his presence that she worries about becoming overwhelmed.
-In order to emphasize the intensity of her emotional state the speaker goes on to describe another situation.
+In order to emphasize the intensity of her emotional state, the speaker goes on to describe another situation.

 She often seeks out relief in “some quiet place.”
-Her choice is always somewhere he has never been in order to attempt as escape from her constant depressive state.
+Her choice is always somewhere he has never been in order to attempt to escape from her constant depressive state.
 These areas never knew his “face” or the fall of his “foot.”
 But, when she gets there, she is “stricken” with his memory.
 This supports the idea that it is the speaker herself who is haunted by his presence, not the world.